 Integrative review vs systematic review is one of the most common methodological questions in evidence synthesis, particularly in nursing, education, and social sciences where research questions often span multiple study designs.
 Both are structured approaches to synthesizing existing literature, but they differ fundamentally in scope, methodology, inclusion criteria, and the type of evidence they produce.

 An integrative review synthesizes diverse source types, including quantitative studies, qualitative studies, mixed-methods research, theoretical papers, and grey literature, to develop a comprehensive understanding of a topic or phenomenon.
-A systematic review follows a strict, pre-registered protocol to answer a focused question using studies of similar design, with formal risk of bias assessment and often statistical pooling through meta-analysis.
+A complete systematic review writing guide follows a strict, pre-registered protocol to answer a focused question using studies of similar design, with formal risk of bias assessment and often statistical pooling through explore meta-analysis.

 Neither approach is inherently superior.
 The right choice depends on your research question, the available evidence, and the intended use of your findings.